Skip to content

 What structured data should do

-It should help Google and AI-powered search understand what the page is, which offer or entity it represents, and how it fits into the rest of the site.
+It should help Google and AI search understand what the page is, which offer or entity it represents, and how it fits into the rest of the site.

 What good schema consulting looks like